-The power station is now owned by the Nuclear Decommissioning Authority (previously it was owned by Magnox) and is in the process of being de-commissioned.
+The power station is now owned by Nuclear Restoration Services (previously, the Nuclear Decommissioning Authority, and before that, Magnox) and is in the process of being de-commissioned.

 The site consists of a variety of habitats, and this is its attraction.